Detailed Bio

 Or What Goes ‘Round Comes ‘Round

-The marketplace of music isn’t the only place that’s seen an increased interest in roots music.
+1990s: The marketplace of music wasn’t the only place that saw an increased interest in roots music.
 For over 20 years, under the sponsorship of The Recording Industries of America and the American Federation of Musicians, Dennis had been giving his series of concerts called “BLUES IN THE SCHOOLS” at a number of schools from inner city to outer suburb, showing the students of today the origins of their music.
 These concerts had been among the most fulfilling experiences of his musical life.
 An invitation “to perform in Poland” was given by POLISH MUSICOLOGIST and CRITIC EWA BIGUS, who attended an inner city concert (spring ’96).
 A critic for JAZZI MAGAZINE, POLANIA RECORDS, Ewa especially enjoyed a jam held in her honor at his home.
 Enthused, she had ARTSLINK send an application with the proper touring papers enclosed.
 It was all for naught, as it was learned that funding from the NEA (National Endownment for the Arts) was cut.

 Another One From Overseas – This Time It’s That Lady From Shanghai